I was testing out different made up words to see what Google returned. Read more about Pludgebanging words into Google

 The first ExpressionEngine conference in the UK

-I first considered going to the EEUK11 conference when it came up in a discussion at one of our LondonEErs meetup sessions .
-I had seen a few tweets about the possibility of a UK conference following the superb EECI event in Leiden in 2010 run by @RobertEerhart but I honestly didn't think it would amount to much.
+I first considered going to the EEUK11 conference when it came up in a discussion at one of our LondonEErs meetup sessions.
+I had seen a few tweets about the possibility of a UK conference following the superb EECI event in Leiden in 2010 run by @RobertEerhart but I honestly didn’t think it would amount to much.
 I am very pleased to have been proved wrong on that first assumption as the EEUK event was fabulous.
-I bought my ticket, booked a hotel and after checking the prices for travel realised that a first class advanced booking seat on Virgin trains was only a few pounds more so went for that as well.
+I bought my ticket, booked a hotel and after checking the prices for travel realised that a first-class advanced booking seat on Virgin trains was only a few pounds more so went for that as well.
 As it was I got to use the Virgin Lounge at Euston and Manchester Picadilly including their WiFi and power.
-On the train I also had free WiFi, power at my seat, a sandwich, biscuits, plenty of tea and a refreshing beer.
-That all set me up in the right frame of mind when I arrived at Manchester where by chance I met @MarmaladeToday who was staying at the same hotel so we wandered into the center of Manchester.
+On the train, I also had free WiFi, power at my seat, a sandwich, biscuits, plenty of tea and a refreshing beer.
+That all set me up in the right frame of mind when I arrived at Manchester where by chance I met @MarmaladeToday who was staying at the same hotel so we wandered into the centre of Manchester.

 I have never been to Manchester before and the Victorian industrial visage they opened up before me was a delight.
-Street names such as Whitworth (key mover in industrial revolution standards - and hence a forefather of modern web standards - kind of) resonated with me.
-I felt comfortable despite the recent riots (though I was traveling up from Croydon).
-The hotel was good - nearby to the venue and in the middle of Manchester.
+Street names such as Whitworth (key mover in industrial revolution standards — and hence a forefather of modern web standards — kind of) resonated with me.
+I felt comfortable despite the recent riots (though I was travelling up from Croydon).
+The hotel was good — nearby to the venue and in the middle of Manchester.
 As we walked into reception there was @RobertEerhart relaxed on a couch tweeting away waiting for the others in the hotel.

-After a good night's sleep and hearty breakfast I arrived at the venue which is absolutely awesome.
+After a good night’s sleep and hearty breakfast, I arrived at the venue which is absolutely awesome.
 Manchester Town hall is a gothic masterpiece and well worth a visit if you ever pass by Albert square.
-Badges were collected, goodie bags picked up - with a we are hippo sponsored T-shirt, pen and Pixel and Tonic coaster in an EEUK11 bag.
-Tea and coffee were waiting in the anti room with many old and new friends to chat to.
-It is always great meeting up with people you follow on Twitter - though I am always a little awkward at first!
+Badges were collected, goodie bags picked up — with a We are Hippo sponsored T-shirt, pen and Pixel and Tonic coaster in an EEUK11 bag.
+Tea and coffee were waiting in the anti-room with many old and new friends to chat to.
+It is always great meeting up with people you follow on Twitter — though I am always a little awkward at first!
 Then we moved into the main room for the conference.
 I regret not having taken my camera as the conference room had a gothic fireplace with minstrels gallery above it.
 Ian kicked off the show with a big thanks to the sponsors and I will repeat them here as they all deserve some link love: